dev-o-los/xlerate/README.md

 # Helper Methods

-The seventh most useful feature of `simple_sizer` is helper methods
+The sixth most useful feature of `simple_sizer` is helper methods

 ### BorderRadius Helper Methods helps in curving the borders of a container